Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Solution: E0=NBAω with ω=2πf.
 Therefore E(t)=E0sin(2πft).

 A transformer steps 240V down to 12V for a 2.0A load.
 The primary current is 0.12A.
-Determine efficiency and estimate copper loss if the efficiency is 92%.
+Determine the efficiency and estimate the power loss (assume input minus output is mainly copper loss).

 Method: Calculate Pout=VsIs and Pin=VpIp; the difference approximates copper loss through I2R.